 Aspen Dental is an American organization that supports dental departments across the country.
 It is engaged in the complex administration of this business area in the United States; therefore, its full name is Aspen Dental Management, Inc. (ADMI).
 The year of its foundation is 1964.
 The founder is Robert Fontana.
 The head office is located in DeWitt, New York.

 The predecessors of this company are several organizations that at one time had different forms of ownership: Upstate Dental, East Coast Dental, and the Association of Dental Support Organizations (ADSO).
 ADMI has existed in its current status since 1994.
 Five years after its inception, it had over 50 offices across the country, and by the spring of 2007, the number of practices had increased to 106.
-At first, the headquarters was concentrated in Syracuse, New York, and in 2006, it moved to DeWitt, where it was significantly expanded to open a training center for employees.
+At first, the headquarters was based in Syracuse, New York, and in 2006 it moved to DeWitt, where it was significantly expanded to include a training center for employees.

 Meaning and History